frameworklori/lori-framework-site/docs/modules/Presidential_Charter.md

 ---

----

 ### Governance Principles Alignment

 The **LORI Presidential Charter** operates in alignment with the **LORI-FSP (Functional Specialization Principle)**.

 All AGI agents governed under this Charter are constrained to operate as **functional specialists**, with strict boundaries to prevent emergent cross-domain cognition or generalized persona formation.
-This ensures alignment with the LORI Framework's safeguards against autonomy drift and emergent agency.
+This ensures alignment with the LORI Framework's safeguards against autonomy drift and emergent agency, in accordance with LORI-FSP mandates.

 ---